 The movie premiered in Japan on April 23rd, 2021, and later came to the States in May.
 I was surprised at how widely available the movie was.
 Usually, you have to go to big cities and very specific theaters to see anime movies on the big screen, but even my tiny local theater had a few showings.

 Tanjiro, being the amazing big brother he is, promises to take care of his sister and change her back into a human.
-To do so, he joins the Demon Slayer Corps and learns to fight- or slay- demons so he can stop anyone else from losing their families like he did.
+To do so, he joins the Demon Slayer Corps and learns to fight- or slay- demons.
+While protecting his sister he also wants to stop anyone else from losing their families like he did.
 His goal is to find the demon who hurt his family and force him to change Nezuko back into a human.

 The movie’s animation was gorgeous, the fight scenes were incredible, and the characterization of the main cast was amazing.
 I cannot say enough good things about this movie as a fan of the anime series.
 It made me feel things.
 What those things were exactly, I can’t say without spoiling, but this is definitely a movie every anime fan should see.

 A small warning, though.
 Demon Slayer is not your typical happy-go-lucky, the-good-guys-never-lose type of series.
-It’s funny, beautiful but also gives viewers a bittersweet look into what it’s like to fight a losing battle.
-Of course, there are still plenty of victories, but they’re often tinged with a sense of tragedy and loss.
+It’s funny and beautiful but also gives viewers a bittersweet look into what it’s like to fight a losing battle.
+Of course, there are still plenty of victories, but they’re often tinged with a sense of loss.

-The series will continue with season two of the anime, and for anyone who wants to see what all the hype is about or maybe just re-watch the beautiful animation, season one is available for free on Crunchyroll.com or on Netflix if you have a subscription.
+The series will continue with season two of the anime, and for anyone who wants to see what all the hype is about or maybe just re-watch the beautiful animation, the series is available on Crunchyroll or on Netflix if you have a subscription.

 If you’re looking for something a little different to watch, check out our previous picks for Movie of the Month.
 Last month we watched Meet Joe Black!
 We also have some staple shonen anime recommendations for our fellow anime fans.